Intuit Dome: Construction and opening

 Intuit Dome under construction in October 2023.

-In March 2020, in a move to settle the litigation with MSG, Ballmer announced that he would acquire The Forum for $400 million in an all-cash deal.
+In a move to settle the litigation, Ballmer announced in March 2020 that he would acquire The Forum from MSG for $400 million in an all-cash deal.
 The sale was completed in May, with all existing employees retained under the new ownership.
 The acquisition of The Forum was considered to be the last major hurdle blocking the construction of the new arena.

 A groundbreaking ceremony was held on September 17, 2021.
 Ballmer described a goal for the new arena to be a "basketball palazzo".
 A 23-year naming rights deal for at least $500 million was announced with Mountain View, California based financial software company Intuit, naming the arena Intuit Dome.
 On April 5, 2024, it was announced that Bruno Mars would open Intuit Dome with back-to-back shows on August 15 and 16, 2024.
 The Clippers played their first preseason game at the arena on October 14, winning 110–96 against the Dallas Mavericks.
 They played their first regular season game at the arena on October 23, against the Phoenix Suns, losing 116–113 in overtime in front of 18,300 fans.
-The Clippers would get their first regular season win at the arena on November 4, 2024 when they defeated the San Antonio Spurs 113–104.
+The Clippers would get their first regular season win at the arena on November 4, 2024, when they defeated the San Antonio Spurs 113–104.
 The UCLA Bruins men's basketball team will occasionally play at the arena starting December 28, 2024 against the Gonzaga Bulldogs.

-Intuit Dome hosted its first NBA playoff game on April 24, 2025 against the Denver Nuggets, a 117–83 win in front of 17,927 fans.
+Intuit Dome hosted its first NBA playoff game on April 24, 2025, against the Denver Nuggets, a 117–83 win in front of 17,927 fans.